 In this #GTMtips post, we'll go over a simple method for tracking file downloads in Google Tag Manager, specifically the new, V2 interface.
 Also, “tracking file downloads” means sending Events to Google Analytics, so this is a GA for GTM guide as well.
 Tip 15: Set up file download tracking in GTM Since we're using Google Analytics as the tracking platform, we'll need the following ingredients to make this setup work:

+NOTE 30 Oct 2019: I've published a new article on outbound link tracking in Google Tag Manager, which makes the whole process much, MUCH simpler.
+I strongly recommend you read that article instead.
 Tracking outbound links is important for many.
 Identifying the exit paths is almost as important as tracking entrances.
-In this simple #GTMtips post, I’ll show you how to track outbound links with a simple Trigger + Auto-Event Variable combination in the new Google Tag Manager interface.
-For more information about triggers, variables, and auto-event tracking, here are some of my previous articles on these topics: Auto-Event Tracking In GTM 2.
+In this simple #GTMtips post, I'll show you how to track outbound links with a simple Trigger + Auto-Event Variable combination in the new Google Tag Manager interface.

 I've written about this before here and here, but this issue remains probably the biggest problem users have when implementing Google Tag Manager.
 Tip 10: Resolve conflicts with GTM's listeners The tip title is actually wrong.
 You're not fixing Google Tag Manager listeners.
 Rather, you're resolving conflicts that other scripts on your page might introduce.
 GTM's event listening is based on something called event delegation.
 Event delegation makes use of the document object model (DOM) and its tree-like hierarchy.